-(I)Source of Capital Stock

-1. Shares Issued by the Company from January 2020 to March 2021:
+- (I)Source of Capital Stock - 1.
+Shares Issued by the Company from January 2021 to March 2022:

-5 1 5 5 Unit: Share / NT\$ thousands ie (j Authorized Share Capital Capita al Stock Rema urk Month /Year Issue Price (Per Share) Shares Amount Shares Amount Source of Capital Capital Increase by Assets other than Cash Other Not Applicable Not Applicable 300,000,000 3,000,000,000 294,940,154 Not Applicable Not Applicable No new shares have been issued since 2020 till March 31, 2021
+Unit: Share / NT\$ thousands

+(e) Authorized Share Capital Capita al Stock Rema rk Month /Year Issue Pric (Per Shar Shares Share Capital Amount Shares Amount Source of Capital Increase by Other Not Applicable Not Applicable 300,000,000 3,000,000,000 294,940,154 2,949,401,540 Not Applicable Not Applicable No new shares have been issued since 2021 till March 31, 2022
-Note 1: The content shall include the information for the current fiscal year up to the date of publication of the annual report.
-Note 2: If the paid-in capital has been increased, the prospectus shall note the sources of capital, the effective date for the current capital increase, the approval letter reference number and the amount.

-Note 3: Where an issuer is registering to issue shares at below par value, such fact shall be prominently indicated.

-Note 4: If monetary claims against the company or technology needed by the company are offset against share payments, such information shall be specified, and the type and amount of such offset shall also be noted.

-Note 5: If a private placement, such fact shall be prominently indicated.
+- Note 1: The content shall include the information for the current fiscal year up to the date of publication of the annual report. - Note 2: If the paid-in capital has been increased, the prospectus shall note the sources of capital, the effective date for the current capital increase, the approval letter reference number and the amount. - Note 3: Where an issuer is registering to issue shares at below par value, such fact shall be prominently indicated. - Note 4: If monetary claims against the company or technology needed by the company are offset against share payments, such information shall be specified, and the type and amount of such offset shall also be noted. - Note 5: If a private placement, such fact shall be prominently indicated.

-2. Type of Shares Issued by the Company from January to March 2021:
+2. Type of Shares Issued by the Company from January to March 2022: